AndreiVoica/P10-MAP/README.md

 5. Start the simulation by pressing the `Start` button in the extension GUI

+### How to run the Acopos 6D Digital Twin

+1. Launch `roscore`

+2. Open Isaac Sim and launch MAPs Extension.
+Check [MAPs Extension](/docs/installation/MAPs_Extension/README.md) for troubleshooting.

+3. Check the computer is in the same range as the PMC (by default, PMC IP: 192.168.10.100)

+4. In the MAPs GUI press Connect PMC

+5. Press Start Real Setup

+Note 1: To send random targets for each shuttle, uncomment the following line: `#self._world.add_physics_callback("sim_step_move_acopos", callback_fn=self.send_xbots_positions)` under `async def _on_real_control_event_async`

+Note 2: Adjust `self._number_shuttles = 4` with the number of shuttles in the physical setup

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING
 ## Contributing